amaduck/parkingSpacesCorkCity/README.md

 In reality this would be more useful as a mobile app, but the purpose is to get better with python

+A database isn't really necessary for this - adding one mainly for the experience.
+Should allow addition of trends (filling, emptying, steady)

 Currently:
 - App checks if database tables exists, creates them if not
 - Pulls the current data CSV from the url http://data.corkcity.ie/datastore/dump/6cc1028e-7388-4bc5-95b7-667a59aa76dc.
 Exits if it can't access